+We look forward to a great school year, and we hope your family is doing well during this challenging time.
 This handbook contains important information that will provide guidance regarding your child's education in Lafourche Parish.
-We look forward to a very positive and productive year together.
-Although many things may be different, our commitment to our students and the community we serve will never change.
-We want, need, and value your involvement and support in your child's education!
+Our commitment to our students and the community we serve will never change.
+We want, need, and value your involvement and support in your child's education.